TUDB-Labs/TuDB/docs/protocol-services-interface-design.md

 2. POST: Send/modify data to the database;
 3. DELETE: Delete data from the database.

-These three methods are available for the all three core objects in the graph database.
+These three methods are available for the all the core objects in the graph database.

 For example, the following endpoints are available for graphs (actual endpoints will be prefixed by `/api/v1`):